malcolmlett/malcolmlett.github.io/Paper-on-Loops-in-AI-and-Consciousness;-Extended Version.md

 Lazaridis, A., Fachantidis, A., & Vlahavas, I. (2020).
 Deep Reinforcement Learning: A State-of-the-Art Walkthrough.
 J. Artif.
 Intell.
 Res., 69, 1421-1471. https://doi.org/10.1613/jair.1.12412. \[[Full Text](https://jair.org/index.php/jair/article/view/12412/26638)\]

+Libet, B., Gleason, C. A., Wright, E. W., & Pearl, D. K. (1983).
+Time of conscious intention to act in relation to onset of cerebral activity (readiness-potential).
+The unconscious initiation of a freely voluntary act.
+Brain : a journal of neurology, 106 (Pt 3), 623–642. https://doi.org/10.1093/brain/106.3.623. \[[Full Text](https://www.researchgate.net/publication/16556603_Time_of_Conscious_Intention_to_Act_in_Relation_to_Onset_of_Cerebral_Activity_Readiness-Potential_The_Unconscious_Initiation_of_a_Freely_Voluntary_Act)\]

+Millidge, B., Seth, A., Buckley, C. L. Predictive Coding: a Theoretical and Experimental Review. https://arxiv.org/abs/2107.12979

 Morasso, P., Casadio, M., Mohan, V., Rea, F., and Zenzeri, J. (2015).
 Revisiting the body-schema concept in the context of whole-body postural-focal dynamics.
 Front.
 Hum.
 Neurosci.
 9:83. https://doi.org/10.3389/fnhum.2015.00083

 Proske, U., and Gandevia, S. C. (2012).
 The Proprioceptive Senses: Their Roles in Signaling Body Shape, Body Position and Movement, and Muscle Force.
 Physiological Reviews 2012 92:4, pp 1651-1697. https://doi.org/10.1152/physrev.00048.2011.